gpjkumar/gformz/Readme.txt

 Any other browser is not tested with this framework.

-The chrome browser has some problem in the click() function since it is pixel based.
-So, some of the click() functions are giving problems than I anticipated and is still working on it.

 The test frame work is created in the POM (Python Object Model).

 The files in the framework are as follows: